An entropy penalized approach for stochastic control problems. Complete version: Introduction

-In the same spirit as in \cite{ThieullenMikami}, in this paper, we formulate a stochastic optimal control problem as a minimization on the space of probability measures.
-We propose an entropic regularization of this optimization problem which suitably approximates the original control problem.
-Under mild convexity conditions, we prove the convergence of an alternating optimization algorithm to the infimum of the regularized problem and the performance of this algorithm is shown to be competitive in simulation with existing regression-based Monte Carlo approaches relying on dynamic programming.
+{\it General framework.} Stochastic control problems appear in many fields of application such as robotics \cite{RobotPathIntegral}, economics and finance \cite{touzibook}.
+These problems are, either tackled using the Pontryagin's optimality principle or the dynamic programming principle, which allows the representation of the value function via nonlinear Hamilton-Jacobi-Bellman PDEs or Backward Stochastic Differential Equations (BSDEs).
+The idea of this paper is to propose a radically different approach based on a weak reformulation of the stochastic control problem as an optimization problem on the space of probability measures.
+We propose an entropic penalization of this optimization problem which suitably approximates the original control problem.
+We prove the convergence of an alternating optimization procedure to the infimum of the penalized problem: the interest of this procedure is demonstrated in simulation compared with classical techniques relying on dynamic programming.
 The proof of the convergence of our algorithm relies on geometric arguments rather than classical convex optimization techniques.